Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Lap_2/Iteration_2.01/README.md

 ### Forcing Data

-The model uses 7 key climate forcing variables from the **Canadian Surface Reanalysis (CaSR v2.1)** dataset [(Keshavarz, 2024)](https://datatool.readthedocs.io/en/latest/datasets.html#summary), formerly known as RDRS2.1:
+The model uses 7 key climate forcing variables from the **Canadian Surface Reanalysis (CaSR v2.1)** dataset, formerly known as RDRS2.1.
+More information on the dataset can be retrieved from [(here)](https://datatool.readthedocs.io/en/latest/datasets.html#summary)

 - Precipitation
 - Specific humidity